Table of Contents

 The Core Four: Essential Spices Every Chili Needs

-- Cumin: The earthy backbone of any good chili.
-It’s like the bass guitar in a rock band—doesn’t always steal the spotlight, but you’d miss it if it was gone.
+- Cumin (2 tsp): The earthy backbone of any good chili.
+It's like the bass guitar in a rock band—doesn't always steal the spotlight, but you'd miss it if it was gone.
+For best results, toast in dry pan for 30 seconds before adding to chili.

-- Paprika: Adds sweetness and color.
+- Smoked Paprika (1½ tsp): Adds sweetness and color.
 Smoked paprika?
 Even better.
-It’s like giving your chili a campfire hug.
+It's like giving your chili a campfire hug.
+Regular paprika works but lacks the depth smoked variety provides.

-- Onion Powder: Smooth, consistent flavor without the crunch.
-A quiet genius in the spice lineup.
+- Onion Powder (1 tsp): Smooth, consistent flavor without the crunch.
+A quiet genius in the spice lineup that balances sweetness from tomatoes.

 Optional But Outstanding: Flavor Boosters That Level Up Your Chili

-- Coriander: Adds a citrusy note.
+- Coriander (¼ tsp): Adds a bright citrus note that cuts through richness.
 Not everyone loves it, but those who do swear by it.

-- Cayenne: For heat lovers only.
+- Cayenne (⅛-¼ tsp): For heat control: mild chili uses ⅛ tsp, medium uses ⅙ tsp, hot uses ¼ tsp.
 One tiny pinch can turn your mild meal into a five-alarm fire drill.

-- Liquid Smoke: A few drops go a long way in mimicking slow-cooked flavors without the hours of simmering.
+- Liquid Smoke (½ tsp): A few drops go a long way in mimicking slow-cooked flavors without the hours of simmering.

 Don't Be That Guy: Common Chili Seasoning Mistakes